Layr-Labs/incredible-squaring-avs-rs/README.md

   Ok(())
 }
 ```
-This code obtains the task_signature, and sends it to the BLS Aggregation service to process it.
+[This code](https://github.com/maximopalopoli/incredible-squaring-avs-rs/blob/484e6968da4a9a0ee4e22effb0da807306fe76b7/crates/aggregator/src/lib.rs#L245-L276) obtains the task_signature, and sends it to the BLS Aggregation service to process it.

-The second process runs this code on a separate task:
+The second process runs `process_tasks()` method on a separate task:
 ``` Rust
 async fn process_tasks(
   ws_rpc_url: String,